synfron/ReshaperForBurp/docs/Rules.md

 If received by a certain Burp proxy listener

+#### Fields

 Proxy Name - The Burp proxy listener interface (e.g. 127.0.0.1:8080)

 ### From Tool

 If the HTTP message is from a specific Burp tool

+#### Fields

-Tool - Proxy, Repeater, Intruder, Target, Spider, Scanner, or Extender
+Tool - Proxy, Repeater, Intruder, Target, Spider, Scanner, Extender, or Session

+### In Scope

+If the URL is in the suite-wide scope

+#### Fields

+URL - The URL to check or leave blank to use the current request's URL.
+Supports variable tags.

 ## Thens